mackeian/gic/README.md

 ### Knows issues
 There are some known issues:
-* **Multiple entries with same address**: When adding **--Allow** to multiple screening emails at the same time, causes multiple entries in the Spreadsheet database.
+* **Multiple entries with same address**: When adding **--Allow** to multiple screening emails at the same time, it causes multiple entries in the Spreadsheet database.
 This is not a functional issue per see, but looks confusing.

 ### Uninstall
 To uninstall the app, go to your Connections (https://myaccount.google.com/connections), find "GIC - Google Inbox Control", and remove it and all access for it.

+# Feedback, thoughts & improvements
+Feel free to submit a PR or send me an email if you have any questions, feedback or thoughts of improvement.